 This focus on external pressures raises a variety of research questions, such as: Will the pressures from the rest of the world turn the EU into a fortress, to be built in order to resist change?
 Under what conditions can the European Union extend its competencies in the international political economy?
 Will new forms of supra-national democratic governance emerge or will we see ever more delegation to ‘non-majoritarian’ authorities and agencies?
 The answers to these questions are critical both for the future of Europe and for our understanding of the possibilities and limits of international governance relying on democratic cooperation and accountability in today’s global world.

 For 2013-2016, the EUROFORT research cooperation is organized in three main clusters.

 Pole 1: The politics of Foreign Direct Investment in Europe (Sophie Meunier)

 Pole 2: Migration and citizenship (Rafaela Dancygier and Mark Helbling)

-Pole 3: European identity (Ellen Immergut and Konstantin Voessing)
+Pole 3: The transformation of European Health Systems (Ellen Immergut and Konstantin Voessing)

 Summer grants and RA opportunities for Princeton and Humboldt students

-The recipients are William Beacom '15, Domagoj Babic '16, Zach Ogle '15, and Carolyn Yang '15 for the project on FDI policy in Europe and Yossi Harpaz for the project on EU identity.
-Congratulations!
+2014 EUROFORT Research Fellows: William Beacom '15, Domagoj Babic '16, Zach Ogle '15, and Carolyn Yang '15 for the project on FDI policy in Europe and Yossi Harpaz for the project on EU identity